walterbender/Syllabi/biomimicry.md

 ----------------------
 </a>

-Student will identify the functions that their designs needs to perform.
-This week the students will translate the functions from their initial concepts into words or terms that make sense in the biological world.
-During these sessions, students will conduct field research from the topic selected (i.e., a hammer is analogus to a woodpecker beak, a saw ins analogous to praying mantis claws), and are encouraged to engage in brainstorming sessions with other students.
+Student will identify the functions that their designs will need to perform.
+Students will translate the functions from their initial concepts into an analog from the biological world.
+Students will conduct field research from the topic selected (e.g., a hammer is analogus to a woodpecker beak; a saw is analogous to praying mantis claws).
+Students are encouraged to engage in brainstorming sessions with their peers.

 <a name="WEEK3">
 3. IMPLEMENTATION STEP
 ----------------------
 </a>

-Students will translate those functions they idenitified in Week 2 into words or terms that make sense to the industrial designer During these sessions, students will generate a set of design solutions ranging from radical to traditional; develop specific concepts and make a selection down to two or three concept designs.
+Students will translate those functions idenitified in Week 2 into words or terms that make sense to the industrial designer During these sessions, students will generate a set of design solutions ranging from radical to traditional; develop specific concepts and narrow their selections to two or three concept designs.

 <a name="WEEK4">
 4. DISCOVERY STEP
 -----------------
 </a>

-In the Discovery Step: students identify strategies that nature uses to accomplish these functions.
+In the Discovery Step, students identify strategies that nature uses to accomplish those functions identified in Week 3.
 Students will develop the strategies they have discovered into ideas to specify design criteria and emulate those strategies in a design solution.

-Students will revisit their own ideas, and with the input of external experts (a biologist and a mechanical engineer) they will continue to define a more accurate solution based on their critiques (i.e: cost, form, materials, functionality, etc.) adding all the different constraints related to the product, in order to generate a more accurate problem definition to develop in the Solid phase.
-All of this will be achieved using brainstorming techniques worked on as a group.
+Students will revisit their own ideas, and with the input of external experts (including a biologist and a mechanical engineer) they will continue to define a more accurate solution based on their critiques (e.g., cost, form, materials, functionality, etc.) adding all the different constraints related to the product, in order to generate a more accurate problem definition to develop in the Solid Phase.
+This will be achieved using group brainstorming sessions.

 <a name="WEEK5">
 5. ABSTRACT STEP